DiceDB/dice/docs/src/content/docs/commands/JSON.STRLEN.md

 The following errors may be raised when executing the `JSON.STRLEN` command:

-- `(error) ERROR wrong number of arguments for 'json.strlen' command`: This error occurs if the number of arguments provided to the command is incorrect.
+- `(error) ERROR wrong number of arguments for 'JSON.STRLEN' command`: This error occurs if the number of arguments provided to the command is incorrect.
 - `(error)  ERROR invalid JSONPath`: This error occurs if the specified path does not exist within the JSON document.
 - `(error)  ERROR WRONGTYPE wrong type of path value - expected string but found integer`: This error occurs if valid key is provided but path is not provided.